 James Trewby is the Columban’s Justice, Peace and Ecology Coordinator and Education Worker.
 In this role he helps young people and educators explore the relationship between faith and action, where possible through experience and encounter.

 Fr.
 Edward O’Connell spent many years in Peru accompanying chapel communities, empowering parishioners mostly youth and women, into leadership roles in civil society.
 For over twenty years, he chaired the Board of Governors of Manuel Duato Special Needs School, which now has over 500 students.
-He founded the NGO Warmi Huasi, which accompanies children and adolescents in situations of risk, in the township of San Benito on the northern outskirts of Lima and in towns and villages of the High Andes Province of Paucar del Sara Sara”in the department of Ayacucho.
+He founded the NGO Warmi Huasi, which accompanies children and adolescents in situations of risk, in the township of San Benito on the northern outskirts of Lima and in towns and villages of the High Andes Province of Paucar del Sara Sara in the department of Ayacucho.
 These students have access to homework and reading clubs and have their own organizations designed to raise their voices about their rights with their local municipal councils.
 Fr.
-Ed is presently resident in Solihull where he work, from a distance, for Warmi Huasi.
-He writes articles and visit parishes in different parts of Britain for weekend services as a way of re-inserting himself into life “back home”.
+Ed is presently resident in Solihull where he works, from a distance, for Warmi Huasi.
+He writes articles and visits parishes in different parts of Britain for weekend services as a way of re-inserting himself into life “back home”.

 Jane Lavery is a retired teacher, who firmly believes that Care for Creation – the environment, biodiversity and humans – is the only way to make the world a better place.